How do I Start a Credit Repair Business in Florida?

 Do I need a license?

-Before you provide your consumers with any credit repair services, you are required to provide them with written Credit Repair Contracts.
+Before you provide your consumers with any credit repair services, you are required to provide them with a written contract.
 Under Florida law, these contracts must contain:

 • A statement in bold, immediately next to the consumer’s signature, that informs them of their cancellation rights with respect to the contract.